Who or what is the Behemoth in Job 40:15-24?

 Description of Behemoth

 The description of Behemoth are given in Job 40:15-24.
 The Hebrew word for Behemoth means “beasts.”
 The word is plural.
-The plural from may imply emphasis.
+The plural form may imply emphasis.
 The word refers to a large land animal that walked on four feet.

 The passage can be divided into two sections.
 Verses 15-18 reveal the animal’s physical characteristics.